zahradnik-ondrej/zahradnik-ondrej/README.md

 ### Tools:

-- npm / yarn, Node.js / ts-node
+- npm / yarn, Node.js / ts-node, Git
+- Docker
+- MongoDB / PostgreSQL
-- GraphQL, Git, GitHub Actions
+- GraphQL, GitHub Actions
-- PostgreSQL

 <!--
 **zahradnik-ondrej/zahradnik-ondrej** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.